ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Performance Evaluation

 \subsubsection{Simulation results of reflector array}

 Fig.~\!\ref{fig:SurPres} depicts the reflected beams generated by an ML-ARIS comprising 8 reflectors under a monochromatic plane wave.
-The simulation configures the spacing between adjacent reflectors to be 2$\lambda$, where $\lambda\!=$3.65\,cm corresponds to the wavelength of the plane wave at 41.1\,kHz.
+The simulation configures the spacing between adjacent reflectors to be 2$\lambda$, where $\lambda\!=$3.65\,cm is the wavelength of the plane wave at 41.1\,kHz.
+This corresponds to an aperture on the order of $(8-1)\times 2\lambda$ along the array axis, i.e., roughly 0.5\,m.
 We placed a total of 72 virtual probes, marked as red squares, evenly around a circle to measure the pressure of the reflected wave, with each probe 75\,cm from the center of the ML-ARIS.
 The incident monochromatic plane wave is eliminated in the figure through the five-step simulation process previously described.

-In the simulation, the ML-ARIS is configured to generate directional gain at 45\textdegree\ in the water through the IQ modulation.
-The optional status of the load network is the same as the circuit used in the tank experiments.
-As shown in the figure, the reflected beam exhibits significant directivity in the direction around 35\textdegree.
-In addition, a grating lobe near 155\textdegree\ can be observed as the distance between reflectors in ML-ARIS exceeds one wavelength.

-Note that the absolute pressure of the reflected wave shown in Fig.~\!\ref{fig:SurPres} is small because only a small fraction of the acoustic energy propagates into the PZT due to the acoustic impedance mismatch between the water and the reflector's head mass.
-In practical applications, this issue can be addressed by incorporating multiple matching layers between the head mass and the water as those used in medical \cite{dias1996method} or sonar imaging \cite{bian2021ultra} to reduce the significant reflection at the bare boundary.

-In the simulation, the ML-ARIS is programmed to generate directional gain at 45\textdegree\ in water using IQ modulation, with the load network configuration detailed in Table~\!\ref{tab:LdCon}.
-As shown in the figure, the reflected beam exhibits pronounced directivity near 30\textdegree, representing a 15\textdegree\ deviation from the preset value.
+In the simulation, the ML-ARIS is programmed to generate directional gain at 45$^\circ$\ in water using synthetic reflection, with the load network configuration detailed in Table~\!\ref{tab:LdCon}.
+As shown in the figure, the reflected beam exhibits pronounced directivity near 30$^\circ$, representing a 15$^\circ$\ deviation from the preset value.
 This discrepancy occurs because the probe lies within the near field,\footnote{$L \!=\!
-2D^2 / \lambda$, where $L$ denotes the boundary between the near field and far field, and $D$ is the dimension of the ML-ARIS.} preventing the ML-ARIS from being approximated as a point source of negligible volume and the signals generated by each acoustic reflector must be treated as spherical waves rather than plane waves.
-Furthermore, a grating lobe emerges at approximately 155\textdegree, resulting from the reflector spacing exceeding one wavelength.
+2D^2 / \lambda$, where $L$ denotes Fraunhofer distance representing the boundary between the near field and far field, and $D$ is the dimension of the ML-ARIS.} preventing the ML-ARIS from being approximated as a point source of negligible volume and the signals generated by each acoustic reflector must be treated as spherical waves rather than plane waves.
+Furthermore, a grating lobe emerges at approximately 155$^\circ$, resulting from the reflector spacing exceeding one wavelength.

 It is important to note that the absolute pressure of the reflected wave, as shown in Fig.~\!\ref{fig:SurPres}, is low because only a small portion of the acoustic energy penetrates the PZT, primarily due to the acoustic impedance mismatch between the water and the reflector's head mass.
 In practical applications, this challenge can be mitigated by incorporating multiple matching layers between the head mass and the water, similar to those employed in medical \cite{dias1996method} or sonar imaging \cite{bian2021ultra}, to significantly reduce the reflection at the bare boundary.